Coastal Virginia Offshore Wind

-Before construction of the primary commercial scale project, Dominion built a pilot project on the edge of the lease area that was completed in 2020 in collaboration with Danish energy company Ørsted.
+Before construction of the primary commercial-scale project, Dominion built a pilot project on the edge of the lease area that was completed in 2020 in collaboration with Danish energy company Ørsted.
 The project features two Siemens Gamesa SWT-6.0-154 6 MW wind turbines.
-The purpose of this pilot project was to research new technologies in offshore wind and develop innovative ways of reducing costs.
+The purpose of the pilot project was to research new technologies in offshore wind and develop innovative ways of reducing costs.

 The lessons learnt from this project were made publicly available by the Bureau of Ocean Energy Management (BOEM) to support the advancement of the offshore wind energy sector in the U.S., and informed the development of CVOW, which is now under construction and expected to be completed in 2026.

 In order to get the electricity generated to the onshore grid, the wind farm will feature three offshore substations that collect and bundle together the electricity from the turbines.
 This will in turn be delivered to an onshore landing station at the State Military Reservation (SMR) in Virginia Beach by undersea cables.
 These cables continue underground to a switching station at the Naval Air Station Oceana, after which the energy can be delivered to Dominion's existing Fentress Substation in Chesapeake, Virginia, to be connected to the electrical grid.
 In order to support construction, Dominion is developing its own turbine installation vessel which will be the first Jones Act-compliant offshore wind vessel, and will be used to support other projects after CVOW.

-This is significant both for the ease of transportation during CVOW's construction, as well as for the growth of a domestic supply chain for offshore wind in the U.S. as a whole (see "Ports and Vessels" section under "Infrastructure" for more information).
+This is significant both for the ease of transportation during CVOW's construction, as well as for the growth of a domestic supply chain for offshore wind in the U.S. as a whole.

+On 22 December 2025, the US interior department suspended five offshore wind leases (Vineyard Wind 1 off the coast of Massachusetts, Sunrise Wind and Empire Wind in New York, and CVOW and Revolution Wind in Rhode Island) over what it said were "national security concerns". Ørsted filed a lawsuit.

+On 12 January 2026, US district judge Royce Lamberth overturned the construction freeze of Revolution Wind.
+He said this project is likely to succeed in the ongoing legal dispute.